New to Telerik Document ProcessingStart a free 30-day trial

 }

-To evaluate a certificate as trusted, it must be added to the trusted certificates on your machine.
+To evaluate a certificate as trusted, add it to the trusted certificates on your machine.

 See Also